-- First, smoke and open the smaller hive.
-If the hive is in two deep boxes and can be consolidated to one, do this, taking frames of bees, brood and honey and exchanging them for empty frames in the lower deep hive body.
+- Smoke and open the smaller hive: If the hive is in two deep boxes and can be consolidated to one, this is the best route to follow.
+Take frames of bees, brood, and honey and exchange them for empty frames in the lower deep hive body.
 If both deep boxes are completely full or close to it, leave both boxes intact.

-- Repeat this process with the larger hive, consolidating it into one deep box if possible.
-You should have a maximum of three deep boxes to combine - more than this and there should be no reason to combine hives.
+- Repeat this process with the larger hive: Consolidate it into one deep box if possible.
+You should have a maximum of three deep boxes to combine; more than this and there should be no reason to combine hives.

-- Place the inner and outer covers near the entrance to the stronger hive so the bees can find their way into it.
+- Set up the hives: Place the inner and outer covers near the entrance to the stronger hive so the bees can find their way into it.

-- Move the weaker hive's box to the new hive, setting it on top of the stronger hive gently.
+- Place the box into the new hive: Move the weaker hive's box to the new hive, setting it on top of the stronger hive gently.
 Remember to smoke everyone heavily so that they are a bit calmer during this stressful transition.

-- If there are any extra frames or boxes that just have a few bees (no brood or honey) in them, place them on the blocks in front of the new hive so that the bees can walk into it.
+- Mind the extra frames: If there are any extra frames or boxes that just have a few bees (no brood or honey) in them, place them on the blocks in front of the new hive so that the bees can walk into it.

 - Cover up the top of the combined hive.